 With this, you’ll avoid many issues related to dehydration, such as UTIs and unbalanced electrolytes.
 On top of that, drinking water increases your cat’s blood circulation.
 Sounds good, doesn’t it?

-Great solution for picky eaters
+2. A great solution for picky eaters

 If your cuddle buddy is anything like mine, she knows what she wants and she won’t stop meowing until she gets it.
 Real queen behavior.
 This can be a huge problem when it comes to eating, however.
 It’s not easy to feed a picky eater who only likes that expensive brand you try to avoid.